imrancomsats/Non-Intrusive-Load-Monitoring/README.md

-This is how our Data looks like, We are going to predict the state of Appliance name.
-"Fridge" shows the fridge is **ON** otherwise it's **OFF**
+This is how our data looks like, We are going to predict the state of appliance name column in given data.
+"Fridge" in appliance name shows the fridge is **ON** otherwise it's **OFF**

 ![train head](https://user-images.githubusercontent.com/79520075/147036576-b89f5edc-da22-4798-ba94-017ad8e6ff4c.PNG)